ZnL-BCM/bash-collections/README.md

 ## Completed

 These scripts are tested to work as intended.

-### sumcounts_bycoord.sh

-Concatenates, sorts, and adds records with duplicated genomic coordinates across certain fields.

-See the in-file comments for more description.
-This is meant for a Bismark (CpG) read file!

-Credits to this random thread I found on the internet: https://www.unix.com/shell-programming-and-scripting/278229-do-replace-operation-awk-sum-multiple-columns-if-another-column-has-duplicate-values.html

-### gtf2bed.sh

-Converts .gtf files into .bed files, with optional sorting and regions merging (requires *bedtools* for merging).

-Run ``./gtf2bed.sh -h`` for help.
+Listed by alphabetical order.

 ### example_function.sh